 - Agencies seeking support with signposting on behalf of their clients

-You can report a hate crime to us.
 If you feel you have been a victim of a crime because of your race, religion, disability status, sexual orientation or transgender identity and you do not want to approach the police in the first instance then you can contact Amina Helpline and we will make the report to the police on your behalf.

 The helpline is a listening ear for women across Scotland.
 All calls are strictly confidential and non-judgemental; we always deal with clients in a faith and culturally-sensitive manner.